 There are several features of the thoracic spine that distinguish it from the lumbar and cervical spine:

 - Thinner intervertebral discs.
 Between each of the spine’s 24 unfused vertebrae are intervertebral discs, spongy pads that act as shock absorbers.
 In the thoracic spine, the intervertebral discs are thinner than at the cervical or lower spine.
 This adds to the thoracic spine’s relative inflexibility.
-Despite the thinner discs, it is still less common to have disc problems in the thoracic spine due to the limited flexibility.
+Despite the thinner discs, it is still less common to have disc problems, such as degenerative disc disease or thoracic disc degeneration due to the limited flexibility.

 - Narrower spinal canal.
 The cervical and thoracic spine forms a protected, hollow core for the spinal cord to pass through, called the spinal canal.
 This canal is most narrow in the thoracic spine, and therefore the spinal cord is at a risk for damage if a thoracic vertebra is injured.